Joanie Spina: Magic career

-In January 1985, while looking for the next step in her career, Spina answered an advert for a dancer in a show with "an international stage and television star".
-The star turned out to be magician David Copperfield, and he hired her.
-She worked for Copperfield for the next eleven years, until 1996, spending eight and a half of them as his lead assistant.
+In January 1985, while looking for the next step in her career, Spina answered a job posting for a dancer in a show with "an international stage and television star".
+The star turned out to be magician David Copperfield, who hired her.
+She worked for Copperfield for the next eleven years, until 1996, spending eight-and-a-half of them as his lead assistant.
 She also became his choreographer and co-director.
-Her work included choreographing ten of Copperfield's nineteen CBS television specials, beginning with "The Magic of David Copperfield VIII: Walking Through the Great Wall of China" (March 14, 1986), in which she was credited as assistant choreographer, and his show "Dreams and Nightmares", which ran at the Martin Beck Theatre for 25 days between December 5 and 29, 1996.
-Among the well-known routines Spina contributed to were Copperfield's "Brazilian Water Levitation", included in 1991's special, and his signature "Flying" illusion, created by John Gaughan and included in 1992's special.
+Her work included choreographing ten of Copperfield's nineteen CBS television specials, beginning with The Magic of David Copperfield VIII: Walking Through the Great Wall of China (March 14, 1986), in which she was credited as assistant choreographer, and his show Dreams and Nightmares, which ran at the Martin Beck Theatre for twenty-five days between December 5 and 29, 1996.
+Among the routines to which Spina contributed were Copperfield's "Brazilian Water Levitation", included in his 1991 special, and his signature "Flying" illusion, created by John Gaughan and included in his 1992 special.

+She appeared as a lead dancer and assistant in the "Origami" illusion in the 1989 television special Explosive Encounter and the "Slicer" illusion in the 1990 special The Niagara Falls Challenge.

 In 2000 Spina left Copperfield's team and developed her own solo magic act, which she performed in locations including Las Vegas, Atlantic City and the Bahamas.
-She also withdrew from performing and began to concentrate on a directing career.
-Her clients in this role have included Mark Kalin and Jinger, Princess Tenko, Tim Kole (the son of André Kole), Melinda Saxe, Jeff Hobson, Juliana Chen, The Spencers, Dirk Arthur, and Lawrence & Priscilla.
+She withdrew from performing and began to concentrate on a directing career.
+Her clients included Mark Kalin and Jinger, Princess Tenko, Tim Kole (the son of André Kole), Melinda Saxe, Jeff Hobson, Juliana Chen, The Spencers, Dirk Arthur, and Lawrence & Priscilla.

 During Spina's later years, she lived in Las Vegas and traveled extensively to work on various projects.
-In addition to her directing work she launched a video-making business, "Roxie Video Productions".
+In addition to her directing work she launched Roxie Video Productions.

+She released a three-volume VHS set entitled Joanie Spina: Get Your Act Together on which she offered advice on stagecraft, routining, working with assistants, movement, and character development.

-Spina also penned a column for the periodical MAGIC Magazine in which she demonstrated techniques for magicians to improve their choreography and staging.
+Spina penned a column for MAGIC Magazine in which she demonstrated techniques for magicians to improve their choreography and staging.
 Her columns appeared from January 2011 as video lessons on the iPad edition of the magazine.